tillitis/tillitis-key1/hw/application_fpga/fw/README.md

 - Might be loaded from either flash or client.

-- Typically includes a security policy, for instance a public key and code to check a crytographic signature.
+- Typically includes a security policy, for instance a public key and code to check a cryptographic signature.

 - Can be specifically trusted by firmware to be able to do filesystem management to be able to update an app slot on flash.
 Add the app's